Tournaments: Why Use a Draw Format?

 The Basics

-Let’s be clear about tournament formats: Draw v.
+Let’s be clear about the most common tournament formats: Draw v.
 “Permanent” Teams.
-Both work well, but MWBA, from its birth, has found that the Draw format enables the Club to accomplish its primary purpose: promoting the sport of recreational fishing, while providing its members with opportunities to share their passion for bass fishing with like-minded individuals.
+Both work well, but MWBA, from its birth, has found that the Draw format enables the Club to accomplish its primary purpose: promoting the sport of recreational fishing, while providing Members with opportunities to share their passion for bass fishing with like-minded individuals.

 How so?
-A computerized, random Draw pairing Boaters and Co-Anglers for each tournament ensures that, over time, members fish with many anglers, rather than the same one every time.
+A computerized, random Draw that pairs Boaters and Co-Anglers for each tournament ensures that, over time, members fish with many anglers, rather than the same one every time.

 Toward that end, if our Draw pairs two anglers who have already fished as a Team in that tournament year, they both go back into the Draw, or the Tournament Director assigns them to new partners.
 We want our anglers to continually be exposed to new ideas and new challenges, while having fun and shaping new friendships.